FCACollin/cv/cv.md

 ## Master of applied statistics & Engineer in Agronomy (Sep 2010 to Sep 2012)

 Agrocampus Ouest - Rennes (France).
-1.5-year cursus for applied statistics and 6-month graduation internship.
+1.5-year courses for applied statistics and 6-month graduation internship.

 # Skills and Tools